From North to South, a journey to enjoy Vietnamese desserts.

 Empty

-It is a part of the community, a strong bridge between the past and the present, between the simple and the sacred.
-Preserving traditional sweet soup is preserving simplicity, preserving a part of the soul of Vietnamese culture.
-Because sweet soup is not just for eating, but to feel the sky and earth, the harvest, the people, the identity, and a whole culinary civilization that has been cherished from the smallest things.
+It is part of the community, a strong bridge between the past and the present, between the ordinary and the sacred.
+Preserving traditional Vietnamese sweet soup is preserving simplicity, preserving a part of the soul of Vietnamese culture.
+Because sweet soup is not just for eating, but for feeling the sky and earth, the seasons, the people, the character, and an entire culinary civilization that has carefully nurtured even the smallest details.